wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/infinity.md

 However, the development of Big Bang cosmology, largely initiated by Belgian physicist and Catholic priest Georges Lemaître, transformed our understanding of the universe's age.
 Lemaître proposed that the universe is expanding, a hypothesis that was later claimed to be confirmed by Edwin Hubble's observations.

 Despite the groundbreaking nature of Lemaître's theory, it initially faced skepticism, even from notable contemporaries like Albert Einstein.
-Einstein, who didn't openly dispute Lemaître's mathematical findings, reportedly remarked, "Vos calculs sont corrects, mais votre physique est abominable" ("Your calculations are correct, but your physics is atrocious").
+Einstein, who didn't openly dispute Lemaître's mathematical findings, reportedly remarked, "Vos calculs sont corrects, mais votre physique est abominable" (from French: "Your calculations are correct, but your physics is atrocious").
 This skepticism would eventually yield to a broader questionable acceptance of an expanding universe, leading to the conception of a universe with a finite age.

 The currently favored cosmological model — the ΛCDM model (pronounced Lambda-CDM model) — portrays a universe that is finite but unbounded, like the two-dimensional surface of an inflating balloon.